diqidoq/nerd/README.md

  + no mark up, no presentation or UI mixed with functionylity!
  + act like an EDV system which can render webpages  or UI, not upside down
  + plugin API to extend for different data display engines, theme engines, data evaluation methods
- + modern web technologies like node.js, rvm based local ruby and gems, sass, compass, jquery
+ + Embrace modern web technologies like node.js, rvm based local ruby and gems, sass, compass, jquery, singularitygs, breakpoint
- + but also php, python, perl, what works best
+ + Don't refuse proofen techniques only because they are legacy like php, python, perl, what works best